autogluon/autogluon-rag/src/agrag/modules/vector_db/README.md

   milvus_collection_name: Name of the Milvus Collection.
 A DB can have multiple collections but we only use one here

-  milvus_search_params: Additional Params to pass into the search function for Milvus database when retrieving embeddings
+  milvus_search_params: Additional Params to pass into the search function for Milvus when retrieving embeddings

+  milvus_index_params: Additional Params to pass into the create_collection function for Milvus when creating the index

+  milvus_create_params: Additional Params to pass into the create_collection function for Milvus when creating the collections
 ```